codr7/claes/README.md

 ```

 ### maps
-A map is defined as a valua based, ordered mapping between values.<br/>
+A map is defined as a value based, ordered mapping.<br/>
 Maps and pairs are very tightly related.<br/>

 New maps may be created by calling the type.